WebOfTrustInfo/verifiable-news/sketchpad.md

    }
 }
 ```
-in the context of an example:
+and in the context of an example:
 ```json
 {
   "id": "https://www.journalistblog.com/facts/ebfeb1f712ebc6f1c276e12ec21",